 To provide a truly Family Association, HOYRA offers open events as well for parents and other adults.

 Each year our goal is to provide each qualified member with a jacket, first time member trophy buckle and a prize for each event in which they qualify.
-Since the organization began, HOYRA has given away a minimum of 31 saddles each year in various youth events and has paid out Hundreds of Thousands in cash and prizes to contestants.
-It's membership averages between 100 to 160 each year.
-Our members range in location and cover the entire state with some members even joining us from Texas & Kansas.
+Since the organization began, HOYRA has given away a minimum of 31 saddles each year in various youth events and has paid out millions of dollars in cash and prizes to contestants.
+It has over 200 members this season ranging in location from the entire state of Oklahoma, Texas, Missouri, Mississippi, Arkansas & Kansas.

 A paid Stock Contractor, Judges and Secretary are expenses plus building cost.
 An annual membership fee and a minimal office charge are withheld from each contestant's entry fee to pay for rodeo supplies and to cover these cost.